 THET 216 - Stage Lighting for the Performing Arts

 An exploration of the theory of and theatrical practice in the use of basic elements of electricity, lighting equipment and design in the production of theatre, television, and dance.
 Students will be involved in the exploration of the theory and practice of basic fundamentals of lighting techniques, electricity, equipment and standards, and the use of light in the production of theatre, dance, and television.
 Students will be required to work additional hours on lighting for productions.
-Assessment Level(s): ENGL 101 /ENGL 101A , MATH 050 , READ 120 .
+PREREQUISITE(S): A grade of C or better in MATH 080 , appropriate score on the mathematics placement test, or consent of department.
+Assessment Level(s): ENGL 101 /ENGL 101A , READ 120 .
 Three hours each week.
 Formerly TH 116.

 3 semester hours